Skip to content

 Behind the strangely-out-of-place-courthouse-that-turned-into-the-Wildlife & Fisheries headquarters (and back again), sat the The Tally-Ho Restaurant, at 400 Chartres, corner Conti.
 The restaurant, cafe, coffee shop-- whatever you wanted to call it-- was originally run by Bertrand "Bert" Levy and his wife, Tillie.
 The place was famous for three things: the cheese omelettes, Bert and Tillie's bickering, and the inconsistent hours of operation.

-Parking in the shell lot was free, and it only meant hoofing a couple of extra blocks into the Quarter to patronize iconic Pat O'Brien's on a weekend night, or Melius Bar on Conti, a popular destination for the college crowd on Wednesdays in those days.
+Parking in the shell lot was free, and it only meant hoofing a couple of extra blocks into the Quarter to patronize iconic Pat O'Brien's on a weekend night.
+Or Melius Bar on Conti, a popular destination for the college crowd on Wednesdays in those days.

-On January 31, 1977 a mid-afternoon fire-- a grease flare-up from the griddle was to blame-- caused the restaurant heavy damage, but the brigade from the fire house in the next block over on Decatur was able to respond and extinguish it in about 15 minutes.
+On January 31, 1977 a mid-afternoon fire-- a grease flare-up from the griddle was to blame-- caused the restaurant heavy damage.
+But the brigade from the fire house in the next block over on Decatur was able to respond and extinguish it in about 15 minutes.

 In 1986, the restaurant took a wild left turn and began serving Hungarian food.
 A woman named Elizabeth White from Virginia, and a native of Hungary, applied for a waitressing job at the Tally-Ho.
-Her tenure would be short-- only three weeks-- as she was just passing through (on foot!) on her way to Mexico, a religious pilgrimage of some sort.
+Her tenure would be short-- only three weeks-- as she was just passing through (on foot!) on her way to Mexico.
+A religious pilgrimage of some sort.

 T-P 3/2/1986